Motivic cohomology of equicharacteristic schemes: Definition of

 \begin{remark} If $k$ is a $\bb Q$-algebra and $X$ is smooth over $k$, then this result is essentially due to Loday \cite{Loday1989}.
-Dropping the hypothesis that $X$ be smooth, but remaining in characteristic zero, the product decomposition of the previous theorem is due to Weibel, under the name of the ``Hodge decomposition'' and written in Adams operator type notation as ``$\text{HN}(X/k) \simeq \prod_j\text{HN}^{(j)}(X/k)$'' in \cite{Weibel1997, Cortinas2008a}. \end{remark}
+Dropping the hypothesis that $X$ be smooth, but remaining in characteristic zero, the product decomposition of the previous theorem is due to Weibel, under the name of the ``Hodge decomposition'' and written in Adams operator type notation as ``$\text{HN}(X/k) \simeq \prod_j\text{HN}^{(j)}(X/k)$'' in \cite{Weibel1997, Cortinas2008a} (but see Remark \ref{rem:discuss-adams} for a warning about indexing conventions). \end{remark}

-\begin{remark}[Variant: cdh-local HKR filtration] Cdh sheafifying the HKR filtration levelwise we see that, for any qcqs $k$-scheme $X$, there exists a functorial, multiplicative filtration on $L_\sub{cdh}\HC^-(X/k)$ whose graded pieces for $j\in\bb Z$ are given by Here we denote by the cdh sheafification of the presheaf $R\Gamma(-,\hat{L\Omega}_{-/k})$, or equivalently the cdh sheafification of the presheaf $X\mapsto \hat{L\Omega}_{\roi_X(X)/k}$.
+\begin{remark}[Variant: cdh-local HKR filtration] Cdh sheafifying the HKR filtration levelwise we see that, for any qcqs $k$-scheme $X$, there exists a functorial, multiplicative filtration on $L_\sub{cdh}\HC^-(X/k)$ whose graded pieces are given naturally and multiplicatively by for $j\in\bb Z$.
+Here we denote by the cdh sheafification of the presheaf $R\Gamma(-,\hat{L\Omega}_{-/k})$, or equivalently the cdh sheafification of the presheaf $X\mapsto \hat{L\Omega}_{\roi_X(X)/k}$.